 Which games should you play?

 Gaming is obviously a highly individual choice.
-Not everyone enjoys the same kinds of games, but it should be easy to find common ground.
+Not everyone enjoys the same kinds of games, but it should be easy to find a common ground when you’re dating one of those gamers.
 I’ve been on a few virtual dates where I played World of Warcraft Shadowlands with my date.
 I made sure to keep myself safe by playing on a character other than my main to prevent any problems if we fell out but you can also block players in game if things turn sour.

 But you might be wondering what we did.
 Well, we did all kinds of things together!
 We toured around Azeroth visiting some of our favorite places, we did some quests together in the Shadowlands, and we even did LFR together!
 Although since I was on an alt character, my performace was pretty bad, so you might want to leave that one for a second or third date…